JayWadekar/gwIAS-HM/README.md

 - [ ] Include an injection module to calculate the (*VT*) senstivity of the search.

-- [ ] Include Virgo and Kagra in addition to Hanford and Livingston.
+- [ ] Make the code general for passing arbitrary number of detectors, instead of the current version where only Hanford and Livingston are hardcoded.

 - [ ] Three modes (22,33,44) are hard-coded in a few places.
 The code should be general such that user can specify an arbitrary number of ell=m modes (and possibly ell!=m modes) or perform a quadrupole-only search for comparison.